-Families that wish to be considered for tuition assistance must file a FACTS Grant & Aid application at factsmgt.com.
+Families that wish to be considered for tuition assistance must file a FACTS Grant & Aid Assessment at factsmgt.com.
 This objective and confidential service provides the Diocese of Cleveland and LCA with an estimate of the ability to contribute to tuition for each family that submits the form.
-Tuition assistance is provided on a needs-based priority as determined by this service.
-FACTS sends results to the Diocese of Cleveland, who, after determining their awards, forwards the FACTS results to Lakewood Catholic Academy.
-The FACTS data is then used by Lakewood Catholic Academy to determine the amount of additional aid awarded by the school.
+Families may receive tuition assistance from LCA only, the Diocese only, or both organizations.
+Tuition assistance is provided on a needsbased priority as determined by the results of a family's FACTS Grant & Aid Assessment and is not guaranteed.

-The majority of aid is granted in the first round.
-In order to be reviewed in the first round, the FACTS form must be filed by March 1.
-The final deadline to apply for tuition assistance is June 1.
+The majority of assistance is granted in the first round, which requires families to have a FACTS Grant & Aid Assessment submitted by March 15th.
+The final deadline to apply for tuition assistance is May 15th.